In Loving Memory of my life long friend Leslie Norris: 1948 - 2006

 Eulogy for you brother

-From my friend Ronnie McGinn
+From the pen of my friend Ronnie McGinn

 In the summer of our seasons,